Skip to main content

 1966

-The charter was amended to extend membership to retired U.S. Air Force personnel in Hawaii and retired civilian employees of Hickam AFB, as long as they were members before retirement.
+We amended our charter to extend membership to retired U.S. Air Force personnel in Hawaiʻi and retired civilian employees of Hickam Air Force Base.

 1971